ceramic-mug/ceramic-mug.github.io/reference/PrincetonScavengerHunt2021.md

 6. The strangest little Einstein museum in the back of a clothing store
 7. Crooked fork?
 Squished knife?
 No, that's not it...
 But it has the best ice-cream around
 8. Liberry liberry lend me a free parking pass please!
 Great study rooms in this public book-house.
+9. MASSIVE monument to G-dub and the revolutionary war, close to Einstein's disembodied head and a dude reading a newspaper